PalianPals/palianpals.github.io/docs/game-guides/cooking/CookingStations.md

 Some recipes are started at the same station that you also need for your ingredients. <br /> So, for example, some dishes started on a stove, like Chili Oil Dumpings, also need rice to be cooked on a stove. <br /> You'd need a second stove to cook the rice on.<br />
+I will explain more about how you can see what you need below.

 | Image | Name | Usage | How to Obtain  |
 |:-----:|------|--------|-------------|